 The contributions of India to the world are innumerable.
 India is a land of great culture and civilization.
 Science and technology were much developed in ancient India.

 It is a country which has a marvellous legacy to the world.
 There are wonderful contributions to ancient and modern India.

 Certainly, these gifts of India changed the world and paved the way for modernisation.

-Here are 15 great contributions of India to the world in different fields that make every Indian feel proud of the country.
+Here are 15 great contributions of India to the world in different fields that make you feel proud of the country.

 1. University of Takshashila and Nalanda